dalyIsaac/git-statx/README.md

 To make an executable:

-1. Type the following to make `git-statx.py` executable
+1. Type the following to make `git-statx.py` executable:
    ``` shell
    chmod +x git-statx.py
    ```